-The wreckage tunnel is an underwater tunnel down to the bottom of the Baltic Sea.
-From the tunnel's windows, you can see a real shipwreck.
+The Wreck Tunnel is an underwater tunnel down to the bottom of the Baltic Sea.
+From the tunnel window you can see a real shipwreck.
 It is most likely the warship Prince Carl from 1684.
-The ship was involved in an expedition to Denmark in 1700 and during the battles at Möen and Fehmarn a few years later.
-The warship was built in Kalmar and was about 50 meters long and 12 meters wide.
-It was a liner that together formed lines and fired in the same direction, but which were divided into different ranks.
-Prince Carl was one of the first rank battleships.
-In 1714, the ship consisted of 86 cannons and contained over 500 boatmen and 100 soldiers.
-Think that parts from this ship you can see today, it's pretty cool!
+The ship was part of an expedition against Denmark in 1700 and during the battles of Möen and Fehmarn a few years later.
+The warship was built in Kalmar and was about 50 metres long and 12 metres wide.
+It was a ship of the line, forming lines together and firing in the same direction, but divided into different ranks.
+The Prince Carl belonged to the first rank of battleships.
+In 1714, the ship consisted of 86 guns and held over 500 boatmen and 100 soldiers.

 - and Dunders deck

-Between the exhibitions, it can be helpful for the kids to do a while.
-In the Seamen's Workshop, you can knot and knot together with a marine theme.
-There are always staff who can help all child-minded children.
-The seaman's workshop is aimed at children between the ages of 6 and 12.
-If there is lots of running and playing in the body, there is Dunders deck.
-There the children can play Skipp Ahoj, try experiments, challenge each other in competitions, solve problems, test the balance and send radio messages.
+In between exhibitions, it might be nice for the children to do some crafts.
+In the Seamen's Workshop, you can do marine-themed crafts together.
+There are always staff on hand to help any crafty child.
+The Seamen's Workshop is aimed at children between 6 and 12 years old.
+If there's lots of running and playing in your body, there's Dunder's deck.
+There, children can play Ship ahoy, try experiments, challenge each other in competitions, solve problems, test their balance and send radio messages.